J-sephB-lt-n/knowledge-base/obsidian-vault/My personal python AGENTS.md.md

 - **Scalability**: Handles increased data loads or complexity without degradation.
 - **Security**: Protects against vulnerabilities and malicious inputs.

+# Documentation
+- All codebases should have a README.md file at the project root.
+It must be a brief but  information dense document (optimised for human-readability) containing important context for understanding the application, intended to provide new developers with sufficient information to begin contributing to the codebase.
+It should include:
+	  - The name of the application
+	  - A high-level description of the primary goal(s) of the application
+	  - Instructions on how to setup and run the application (and test suite).
+	  - An explanation of the layout of the codebase
+- Comments should be used sparingly.
+As far as possible, code should be self-documenting.
+Here are some general principles which often help:
+	- Descriptive naming.
+	- Complex logic broken down into well-named single-responsibility chunks (clean abstractions).
+	- Use named constants.
+	- No magic numbers.
+# Software Testing
+- I don't believe in 100% test coverage, but please identify parts of the code which would benefit from testing and raise this with me.
+# Python-specific
+- Type annotate everything.
+	- Make the type annotations as readable as possible (prioritise readability over comprehensiveness).
+	- Don't use typing.Dict, typing.List etc. (you can use the base types dict, list etc. in type annotations).
+	- After working on a piece of code, use `uv run ty check` to check that your type annotations are correct (you may need to install ty using `uv add --dev ty`)
+- All classes and functions should have google-style docstrings.
-Use assert statements frequently to validate the expected state of the system.
-Always include a short assert message.
+- Use assert statements frequently as lightweight validation of the expected state of the system.
+	- Always include a short assert message.
+- Aim for high cohesion within modules and low coupling between them.
-## Error Handling
+## Python Error Handling
 - Exceptions are an important signal and should not be thoughtlessly suppressed.
 - Unexpected program behaviour must raise an exception (don't try to catch developer mistakes with error-handling code).
 - A bare try/except may only be used at the most top end-user-facing level of the application (if at all).
 All other exceptions must bubble up.

 ## References
 * https://realpython.com/python-code-quality/
 ## Related